gfitzp/pi-shack/README.md

 I also wired up the satellite alarm (pin 38).

-I also added a button to turn the screen on/off on demand (pin 24).
+I also added a button to turn the screen on/off on demand (pin 18).
+The breadboard of the GPS HAT is a great place to solder connections for a capacitor to prevent debouncing.
 See [screenblanker](https://github.com/gfitzp/screenblanker) for details.

+The case has VESA mounting points on the back, so I used the listed RAM Mount accessories to mount the case to my desk so it floats overhead for easy reach.

 ## Install screenblanker